 Wellenberg (L/ILW repository)

-Nagra proposes that the geological siting region Wellenberg (NW, OW) be placed in reserve for Stage 3.
+At the beginning of 2015, Nagra proposed that the geological siting region Wellenberg (NW, OW) should be placed in reserve for Stage 3.
+ENSI agreed with this proposal at the end of 2016.

 The region in central Switzerland between the Engelberg valley and the Secklisbach valley is one of the six potential siting regions confirmed by the Federal Council for a deep geological repository.